Experts in

 Obtain Medical Records & Medical Reports

-We will request copies of your medical records and instruct appropiate medical experts to prepare reports confirming whether your care was negligent and how this caused you injury.
+We will request copies of your medical records and instruct appropriate medical experts to prepare reports confirming whether your care was negligent and how this caused you injury.

 Step 4